Outdoor Adventure Trips, Clinics, & Events

 Adventure Trip FAQs:

 What is included in the trip cost?
-The trip cost is all-inclusive*.
-We will provide you with round-trip ground transportation, meals, all gear rentals, camping fees, and guiding fees.
-The only things you need are clothes and snacks! *unless otherwise noted in the trip description.
+The trip cost includes most expenses.
+We will provide you with round-trip ground transportation, campsite meals, all gear rentals, camping fees, and guiding fees.
+The only things you need are clothes, money for meals while traveling, and snacks!

 Do I have to provide my own transportation?
 No, all trips include round-trip ground transportation*.
 Campus Recreation owns departmental vehicles that we drive to and from the location. *unless otherwise noted in the trip description.